 Urban Adamah in Berkeley, California, welcomes 10,000 visitors a year to educational programs and community celebrations at its farm and community center.
 They offer a residential leadership program for young adults and a summer camp for children.
 Ninety percent of the produce grown at the farm is donated through a free farm stand to help those who would otherwise not have access to fresh produce.

-Near my own home in Westchester, New York, there is a community garden at a local church that donates fresh vegetables to a food pantry, and an organic farm at CSI, a local synagogue that even runs its own Farmer’s Market as well as donating to a food bank.
+Near my former home in Westchester, New York, there is a community garden at a local church that donates fresh vegetables to a food pantry, and an organic farm at CSI, a local synagogue that even runs its own Farmer’s Market as well as donating to a food bank.
 (Check out their photo Gallery in this Gateway.)

 Listening to some recent TED Radio Hour podcasts, I learned about some truly amazing community gardening stories, from “gangsta gardener” Ron Finley, who turned his South Central LA yard into a free food garden providing health, inspiration and hope to his community., to the “incredible, edible” North England town of Todmorden, covered in edible gardens shared by all!
 Their motto: “If you eat you’re in.”